 Understanding Sender Reputation & Blacklisting

-When sending out an increased volume of emails during the holidays (or in general), not only do you take the chance of sending out to the inactive members, unsubscribes and outdated emails in your database, you also put your sender reputation at risk and affect the ability to effectively communicate with customers and prospects in the future.
+When sending out an increased volume of emails during the holidays (or in general), not only do you take the chance of sending out to the inactive contacts, unsubscribes and outdated emails in your database, you also put your sender reputation at risk and affect the ability to effectively communicate with customers and prospects in the future.

 Sender reputation is based on a sender score ranging from 0 to 100 that is decided by an ISP (Internet service provider) to determine the trustworthiness of an email being delivered.
 The score is determined by the following factors: email list quality, volume of emails sent, number of spam complaints received, email content and sender authentication.